tiefenthaler/uv-datascience-project-template/docs/blogpost_uv_data_science_project_template.md

 # Supercharge Your Data Science Projects with the UV Data Science Project Template

 Data science is a field that thrives on innovation, but even the most groundbreaking ideas can falter without a solid foundation.
 Setting up a robust, reproducible, and scalable project structure is often a daunting task.
-Enter the **UV Data Science Project Template**—a modern, feature-rich framework designed to streamline your workflow and provide a solid foundation for your projects.
+Enter the **UV Data Science Project Template** — a modern, feature-rich framework designed to streamline your workflow and provide a solid foundation for your projects.

-In this article, we’ll explore why this template exists, dive into the powerful tools it integrates (like **UV** and **Ruff**), examine its structure, and see how it can transform your approach to data science projects.
+In this article, we’ll explore why this template exists, dive into the powerful tools it integrates (like UV or Ruff), examine its structure, and see how it can transform your approach to data science projects.

 **Key Feature:** Automatic Project Setup Generation using Cookiecutter.